 One-way sensitivity analyses were conducted to identify the impact of parameter uncertainty and the key drivers of model outcomes.
-Figure 4.2 presents how the incremental cost effectiveness ratio for cost per QALY gained varies for apitegromab + SoC compared to SoC alone as parameters change from the health care sector perspective.
-The parameters with the largest impact on the ICER were the percentage of patients achieving a \geq 3-point increase in HFMSE on apitegromab, the dosage of apitegromab, and the percentage achieving a \geq 3-point increase in HFMSE on SoC treatment.
-All other parameters exhibited minimal influence on the ICER.
+Figure 4.2 presents how the incremental cost effectiveness ratio for cost per QALY gained varies for apitegromab + SoC compared to SoC alone as parameters change from the health care system perspective.
+The parameters with the largest impact on the ICER were the months patients stay stable on apitegromab, utility for Type 2 patients in "sitting", the dose of apitegromab, and the duration patients stay stable on SoC.

 Probabilistic sensitivity analyses were conducted by varying all parameters over 1,000 simulations to calculate the proportion of simulations in which apitegromab + SoC was cost-effective compared to SoC alone.
 Results indicated that apitegromab had a 0% probability of being cost-effective across all evaluated thresholds, as detailed in Table 4.9.
-Additional information on sensitivity analyses can be found in Supplement Section E4.
+Additional information on sensitivity analyses, including analyses for the modified societal perspective can be found in Supplement Section E4.